Dr. James P. Cappon, Pediatric Critical Care

 "Early warning systems to detect patient deterioration"

-In this video Dr. James Cappon gives us a tour of the new Holmes Tower at CHOC Children's, featuring the new technology.
+In this video Dr. James Cappon gives us a tour of the new Holmes Tower at CHOC Hospital in Orange, featuring the new technology.

 CHOC recently became the first children’s hospital on the West Coast-and only third in the nation- to receive the Enterprise Davies Award from the Healthcare Information and Management Systems Society (HIMSS).